update: October 2017

-I always stay in neighbourhood Friedrichshain or Neukoln because it’s central and there are many nice restaurants, bars and shops.
+I always stay in neighbourhood Friedrichshain or Kreuzberg because it’s central and there are many nice restaurants, bars and shops.
 Although they are a bit scattered around.
 Don’t forget to check the area ‘RAW’, an industrial space next to Revalerstrasse with streetart, café’s, markets and some clubs.
 Another nice (touristy) thing is the Hackescherhof, a little oasis in the busy and grey city.
-Below you find my google maps Berlin map.
+Below you find my Google maps Berlin map.

 Like said before, the special feeling Berlin brings, doesn’t stay unnoticed.
 Not everybody is happy with this though; when doing research for my last trip, I could taste disapproval on presented lists of ‘hidden clubs and places to go’.
 Comments state that with inviting the whole lot of tourists into the special locations of Berlin, they will not stay special anymore.
 Of course, I can understand where they are coming from.
 When people go somewhere just ‘to see the place’ instead of wanting to be part of it, atmospheres will change.
 I’m sure that this attitude is the whole reason behind Amsterdam’s bad party-scene, anyhow.
 Not something we want for our party mekka Berlin… But how to avoid having visitors with selfie-sticks getting into a special club?
 Right, you refuse entrée.
 And this strict doorpolicy is what’s getting more and more a brandmark for Berlin lately.
 Unfortunately sometimes stretching to simple remarks as: only local people are welcome.
 If you want to avoid being bounced of, go early in the evening and ‘act like a local’ (so no selfie-making in front of the entrée).
 The more popular clubs like Berghain, Kater, Renate and Sisy are the hardest to get in.

-Below you find my google Berlin Map.
-It’s still in Dutch, but it can be helpful anyway.
+Here you find my Google Berlin Map.
 Purple is for clubs/bars, cuttery for foodplaces, yellow for abandoned buildings, green for all other nice to visit-sites.
 Click on the balloon for more information.
 For parking info click here